Traditional Coq Au Vin Recipe – A French Classic

 4.

-Add the chopped onion and diced carrots to the pot and sauté until softened.
+Add the chopped onion and diced carrots to the pot.
+Sauté in the bacon drippings until softened and slightly caramelized, about 5 minutes.

 Mark as complete